THEBONESMITH/AlarmClockApp/README.md

-# Alarm Clock App for macOS
+# Puzzle Alarm App for macOS

-The Alarm Clock app, crafted with SwiftUI for macOS, is more than just an alarm.
+The Puzzle Alarm app, crafted with SwiftUI for macOS, is more than just an alarm.
 It incorporates a memory game to ensure that you're fully awake before you can turn off the alarm.
 This approach adds a layer of engagement to your morning routine, aiming to make waking up a bit more interesting.

 ## Key Features